-An appropriate starting point for any perspective-critical analysis is to consider the spatial-plane dynamic of ‘following,’ that is, determining whether the narrator is consistently placing the readers in the vicinity of one particular character, which contributes toward the readers having a subjective experience of the character (see the Oct 4/12 post for details).
+An appropriate starting point for any perspective-critical analysis is to consider the spatial-plane dynamic of ‘following,’ that is, determining whether the narrator is consistently placing the readers in the vicinity of one particular character, which contributes toward the readers having a subjective experience of the character.
 In verse 11 of our passage, the readers are positioned in the vicinity of Mary as she stands alone outside the tomb, and they are kept in this position of proximity as Mary interacts with two angels in the tomb (vv.
 12-13), and also, as she interact with a man she thinks is a gardener (vv.
 14-17).

 This clear example of the narrator leading the readers to follow Mary would appear to indicate the narrator intends for the readers to have a subjective experience of this character.
 However, the Oct 4/12 post also made the point that a mere following of a character is not sufficient, by itself, to bring about a merging of the readers with the character.
 This caveat is given to account for the case of an ‘enigma,’ that is, a character to whom readers are given amble exposure, but from whom they are kept at arm’s length by means of a lack of access to the character’s thoughts and reasons behind their actions, thus rendering the character a mystery to the readers.